mirror-and-star/treatise/00b-foreword/index.md

 To do this, we must face a hard truth about our own minds: thought is not special.
 Thought is a material, fundamentally mechanical process.
 Therefore, all the things thought has created (the intricate theologies, the grand philosophies, the sharp divisions of nations) are not special either.
 They are merely human artifacts, devoid of any universal authority.
 When thought is applied to the religious field, it produces nothing but more mechanical activity, spinning endless illusions that offer psychological comfort but no actual truth.

 A genuinely religious state of mind is one that has completely stepped outside all systems of thought.
-Stripped of tradition, religion is simply the total convergence of human attention upon what actually is.
+Stripped of tradition, an essential feature of religion is the total convergence of human attention upon what actually is.
 It is an act of pure observation.

 ## The Mirror and the Star

-The Mirror and the Star is not offering another system.
+*The Mirror and the Star* is not offering another system.
 It is not another philosophy to be studied or authority to be followed, which would only lead to more imitation and mediocrity.
 It is an invitation to an open, multidisciplinary dialogue, assembling a fellowship of deeply serious inquirers.

-The white flag must be the symbol for this movement.
+Consider the white flag.
 It represents a profound refusal to stand in the same violent stream as everyone else.
 To raise it is to reject all identification with any nation, political faction, or rigid belief system.
 It is a declaration that we are human first, and we are together first (not as an ideal but as a literal fact of our interconnected existence).

 We are not here to give you answers, for the moment you accept an answer from another, you stop looking.
 Like in science, we are here to share our findings so that any person can look and verify or falsify them.
 Yet after any finding back into the unknown we must go.
 We reject vanity, the pursuit of power, and fame.
 We reject the need for authority in this fundamental seeing.
 We do accept the need for educators, viewing it as a sacred calling, advocating for an education as only with proper education can the flame of intelligence be preserved.